MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 The Display module considers the pixel representation as **driver-specific** when the value is one among this list: ``1 | 2 | 4 | 8 | 16 | 24 | 32``.
 This mode is often used when the pixel representation is not ``ARGB`` or ``RGB`` but ``BGRA`` or ``BGR`` instead.
 This mode can also be used when the number of bits for a color component (alpha, red, green, or blue) is not standard or when the value does not represent a color but an index in a :ref:`display_lut`.
-This mode requires some specific support in the MicroEJ Platform:
+This mode requires some specific support in the VEE Port:

 * An extension of the image generator is mandatory: see :ref:`section_image_generator_extended` to convert MicroUI's standard 32-bit ARGB colors to display pixel format.
 * The Front Panel widget ``Display`` requires an extension to convert the MicroUI 32-bit colors in display pixel format and vice-versa, see :ref:`section_ui_simulation_display`.